ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/3_Concrete/034200 Precast Vaults.md

 1. 2.8 Vault Appurtenances
    1. Provide ladders, covers and frames, vents, supports, inserts, eyebolts, and other miscellaneous metalwork.
 Refer to Section 05 50 00.

 ## Execution

 1. Excavating and Backfilling for Vaults
 2. Perform earthwork as specified in Standard Specification Section 31 01 00.
 Provide 6-inch minimum thickness 3/4-inch crushed rock over the full width of the vault base and extend 12 inches beyond the edges of the vault.
 After repairing the waterproofing, backfill and compact around the vault with structural backfill material.
 Excavated material may be used for structural backfill provided it conforms to the Standard Specifications for structural backfill material.
-	1. **Installation of Vaults and Risers
+	1. Installation of Vaults and Risers
 3. Set each precast concrete vault section or riser plumb on a double layer bed of sealant at least 1/2-inch thick to make a watertight joint with the preceding unit.
 Point the inside joint and wipe off the excess sealant.
-	1. **Waterproofing
+	1. Waterproofing
 4. Waterproofing shall be factory applied to all exterior surfaces of vaults and risers.
 This includes the bottom of the vault to be coated as an exterior surface.
 Apply two coats at a rate of 65 square feet per gallon per coat.
 Prior to backfilling, field apply waterproofing material on joints and damaged surfaces.
 Protect coating from damage during backfilling and compacting.

-*[this page intentionally left blank]*